NASA-AMMOS/aerie-docs/docs/deployment/production-deployment.md

 ### Data persistence and backups
 It's a good idea to have a strategy for backing up and restoring your Aerie data in case something goes wrong with your server.
 Aerie mainly persists data in two ways:
-* The Postgres database, managed by the `aerie-postgres` instance, stores the majority of user-created data such as plans and simulation runs.
+* The Postgres database, managed by the `aerie-postgres` container, stores the majority of user-created data such as plans and simulation runs.
-* Some data is also stored in the filesystem of the Aerie instance, such as uploaded mission model JAR files.
+* Some data is also stored in the filesystem of the Aerie container, such as uploaded mission model JAR files.

 Both types of data are persisted using [Docker Volumes](https://docs.docker.com/engine/storage/volumes/).
 One way to handle backups is simply to copy all data out of the Aerie volumes (to another location, off of your main instance) on a eg. nightly basis.

 It may be useful sometimes to just backup the state of your Postgres database using a utility like `pg_dump` eg. before performing complex database operations - just remember this does not backup the files in the filesystem and therefore is only useful for recovering from database issues.